 Ruffin is a tiny town located in the state of North Carolina.
 With a population of 360 people and two constituent neighborhoods, Ruffin is the 513th largest community in North Carolina.

-Ruffin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ruffin is a town of managers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Ruffin who work in management occupations (32.61%), office and administrative support (15.76%), and sales jobs (8.70%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ruffin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Ruffin is a town of managers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Ruffin who work in management occupations (27.54%), office and administrative support (15.22%), and sales jobs (10.14%).

 Also of interest is that Ruffin has more people living here who work in computers and math than 95% of the places in the US.